-Hyperstudio is another program that I recommend as an effective multimedia authoring software for students.
+Hyperstudio is another program that I recommend as a great multimedia authoring software for students.
 It is particularly useful in terms of literacy because you can include text boxes with almost unlimited space for typing and importing from a word processor.
 I am not requiring that you purchase this program, but student pricing is available.
 See the Hyperstudio tutorial in the Unit Six course documents folder for more information.
 Sunburst Knowledge Adventure refers to Hyperstudio as "a powerful multimedia tool that increases student achievement."
-I would agree with Sunburst that Hyperstudio provides a tool for the following:
+The advantages of Hyperstudio include improved problem-solving and creative thinking skills, appeal to a wide variety of student interests and learning styles, and reinforcement of student development in project-based education.
+Hyperstudio can help teacher meeting ISTE's National Education Standards for developing the following skills and concepts:

-- Problem-solving and creative-thinking and it appeals to a wide variety of student interests and learning styles - Reinforcement of student development in project-based education - Meeting ISTE's National Education Standards for developing skills and concepts: - o Develop creative problem-solving and critical-thinking skills - o Learn to collaborate and develop team-building skills - o Research, organize, and present information - $\circ$ Use of technology and productivity tools - Communicate effectively - o Develop visualization skills
+- Develop creative problem-solving and critical-thinking skills - Learn to collaborate and develop team-building skills - Research, organize, and present information - Use of technology and productivity tools - Communicate effectively - Develop visualization skills